tymyrddin/purple/source/docs/audits/supportive/corrective-action.md

 Audit findings, incident reviews, exercise deviations, and monitoring alerts all end in the same machinery: a list of things to fix and a process for fixing them.
 The machinery looks administrative and decides more than it appears to, because it is where the difference lives between an organisation that closes findings and one that learns.
-The playbooks in this section rehearse the pattern stage by stage; this page is its home.
+The audit playbooks rehearse the pattern stage by stage; here it is in full.

 ## Three levels of fixing